How to Change your Microsoft Account Password

 Why can't I change my Microsoft password?

-You might be unable to change your Microsoft password if you're not logged in correctly, if there's a temporary service issue with Microsoft's servers, or if your account is locked due to security concerns.
-Ensure you are using the correct current password and have a stable internet connection.
+You may not be able to change your Microsoft password if you’re not logged in properly, if Microsoft’s servers have a temporary issue, or if your account is locked for security reasons.

 How to change Microsoft password without logging in?